Walid-khaled/6DOF-Robot-Trajectory-Planning/README.md

 ## 6DOF-Robot-Trajectory-Planning
 In this repository, trajectory planning for a 6DOF manipulator is implemented.
 Synchronization and numerical control are applied.
 In addition, propagated error in end-effector position is calculated.
-Finally, ploynomial trajectory and trajectory junction are solved.
+Finally, polynomial trajectory and trajectory junction are solved.
 The repository is also a solution for Assignment3 in Dynamics of Nonlinear Robotics Systems course for ROCV master's program at Innopolis University.

 Task:
 1) Calculate and plot position, velocity, and acceleration trajectories of driving your robot model